umddb/datascience-fall14/lab0/README.md

         of JSON-like documents.
 More details at the [the MongoDB website](http://www.mongodb.org).
 We will cover MongoDB later in the semester.

-        To ensure that you have it installed correctly, `mongo` and verify that you see the following:
+        To ensure that you have it installed correctly, type `mongo` and verify that you see the following:

         ```
         MongoDB shell version: 2.4.9